 Washing machine close up

 In the past few years, energy prices in the UK have hit record highs.
-Many of us are reduce our energy bills by choosing more energy efficient appliances.
+One way to reduce your energy bills is to choose more energy-efficient appliances.

 We’ve researched the market to find the most energy-efficient washing machines on the market in the UK.
-To do this, we looked at the energy usage per cycle and annual energy usage cited on retailer websites like AO.com and Currys.co.uk.
-On these websites, the annual energy usage is based on the assumption that you will run 220 cycles a year.
+To do this, we looked at the energy usage per cycle cited on retailer websites like AO.com and Currys.co.uk.
+The cost per cycle figure is based on the assumption that your electricity costs 24.5p per kWh, which is the average for the Energy Price Cap period from 1 October to 31 December 2024.

 The Most Energy Efficient Washing Machines in the UK